James Hernandez (figure skater)

 James Hernandez (born 15 October 2001) is an English ice dancer who represents Great Britain.
+With his current skating partner, Phebe Bekker, he is the 2024 CS Golden Spin of Zagreb champion and a three-time British national silver medalist (2024–2026).
+Bekker/Hernandez represented Great Britain at the 2026 Winter Olympics.

-With his current skating partner, Phebe Bekker, he is a two-time ISU Junior Grand Prix silver medalist, a two-time British junior national champion (2021–2022), and finished in the top 10 at the 2022 World Junior Championships.
+At the junior level with Bekker, he is a two-time ISU Junior Grand Prix silver medalist, two-time British junior national champion (2021–2022), and placed 4th at the 2023 World Junior Championships.
 Bekker/Hernandez are the first British ice dance team to win a medal on the ISU Junior Grand Prix circuit.

 With his previous partner Emily Rose Brown, Hernandez was the 2020 British junior national champion.

 Personal life

 Hernandez was born on 15 October 2001 in London, England.
 He began learning to skate at age 4, and credited his sister with his initial interest in the sport.

-He previously dated the 2014 Olympic team event bronze medalist and two-time U.S national champion, Gracie Gold.
+He previously dated the 2014 Olympic team event bronze medalist, and two-time U.S national champion, Gracie Gold.

 Career

 Early years with Brown

 Hernandez formed an ice dance partnership with Emily Rose Brown in advance of the 2015–16 season, and together they won gold at the 2016 British Novice Championships after training together for six months at Slough Ice Rink with coach Phillip Poole.
 This earned them their first international assignment, to the Bavarian Open's advanced novice competition, where they placed fourth.

 In their first two international junior seasons, Brown/Hernandez won consecutive silver medals at the British junior championships, and three appearances on the ISU Junior Grand Prix, in addition to a number of small international competitions.